Surgical Treatment for Bad Bite FAQ's

 Some medical insurance plans will cover jaw surgery for bad bite, but most medical insurance plans do not provide coverage for oral surgeries.
 It is best that you check with your health insurance provider/company before you undergo a surgical treatment for bad bite.

-At Lehigh Oral and Maxillofacial Surgery, and can help you find the best surgical procedure for treating you bad bite.
+At Lehigh Oral and Maxillofacial Surgery, our specialists and Our specialists can help you find the best surgical procedure for treating you bad bite.
 Call us at (610) 435-6161 to schedule your appointment.